When your applications operate independently, data silos emerge.

-This process might work okay for 2 applications, but as you start to connect more, it quickly becomes too time consuming to program and maintain.
-It can also take a while for the data to move between your apps, which, in many cases, adversely affects the experiences of your employees, customers, and prospects.
+This process might work okay for 2 applications, but as you start to connect more of your cloud applications and legacy systems, p2p integrations become too time consuming to program and maintain.
+It can also take a while for the data to move between your apps, which, in many cases, adversely affects your business processes and, in turn, the experiences of your employees, customers, and prospects.

 2. Hub and spoke integration